-Adding a large diameter hole may prove to be an effective, very economical and permanent repair for the distortion-induced cracking of floorbeam web gap details.
+Adding a large diameter hole may prove to be an effective, very economical, and permanent repair for the distortion-induced cracking of floorbeam web gap details.
 However, this may not provide sufficient softening for some applications.
 Follow-up inspection should be performed with the regularly scheduled inspections of the bridge looking for signs of crack reinitiation at the edges of the drilled hole.
-For cases where the crack reinitiates, or where field testing determines that the drilled hole will not be sufficient due to large secondary stresses, the Floorbeam Cutback Retrofit discussed in the following section is recommended.
+For cases where the crack reinitiates, or where field testing determines that the drilled hole will not be sufficient due to large secondary stresses, the floorbeam cutback retrofit discussed in Section 5.2.2.2 is recommended.